dfed/CacheAdvance/README.md

 ## Developing

-Run `swift package generate-xcodeproj` from the root of the repository to generate an Xcode project.
+Double-click on `Package.swift` in the root of the repository to open the project in Xcode.

 ## Attribution